joakimtveter/noroff-cms-ca/README.md

 To run this project you should use a webserver of some sort.
 I recomend the VS Code Extension [Live Server by Ritwick Dey](https://github.com/ritwickdey/vscode-live-server).

+## Deployment

+Any commits to the `main` branch triggers a deployment to the production environment.

+The production environment is hosted on [Netlify](https://netlify.com) at [https://noroff-cms-ca.netlify.app/](https://noroff-cms-ca.netlify.app/)

 ## Contributing

 This project is a submitted school project and is therefore not awailable for contributions.